Installing Business Central Using Setup

 Save, Edit, and Load a Setup Configuration File

-During Setup, you can save the configuration settings to a file before you finish and exit Setup.
-Then later, you can load use Setup to load the configuration file to make it faster to replicate the same configuration for another deployment.
+During Setup, you can save the configuration settings to a file before you finish.
+Then later, you can load the configuration file.
+Using a configuration file makes it faster to replicate the same configuration for another deployment.

 Save to a Setup configuration file